IHautaI/poisson-disc/README.md

 # poisson-disc

 An implementation of poisson-disc sampling with rejection based on the paper linked at the top of the page.
+Check poisson_disc.ipynb for examples and plots.

 I'm not using a quadtree.
 For a faster 2D version you probably should.